 We didn’t plant cucumbers or dill in our garden this year like we have in the past, but that didn’t stop us from making pickles this year.
 Refrigerator pickles!
 I like these because they are super crunchy and take about 10 minutes to prepare.

-Homemade Refrigerator Pickles
+Homemade Refrigerator Dill Pickles Recipe

 Homemade Refrigerator Pickles!

-- 1 lb . pickling cucumbers
+- 1 lb pickling cucumbers

 - 1 package fresh dill

-- 1 Tbsp. . salt
+- 1 Tbsp. salt

-- 3 cup water
+- 4 cup water

-- 3 3/4 cup white vinegar
+- 2 cups white vinegar

 - red pepper flakes to taste

-- Sprinkle with red pepper, flakes if desired, and pour vinegar/water into jars until it reaches about 1/2″ from the top of the jar.
+- Sprinkle with red pepper, flakes if desired, and pour brine into jars until it reaches about 1/2″ from the top of the jar.

 - They will last at least month in the refrigerator.